Marketing is getting tougher.

-You can just start a conversation with your audience.
+Just start a conversation with your audience.
 Pull a Reddit, and invite your audience to AMA (Ask Me Anything).

-This obviously creates some challenges.
+Obviously this creates some challenges.
 But it’s the most interactive, engaged way for customers to get to know and trust you.

 Of course, planning a Q&A webinar is both easier and more difficult, all at once.